mjjstockman/hull-college/README.md

 ## User Stories

-1. As a potential student, I want to quickly see what courses are offered so I can see if they are of interest.
+1. As a potential student, I want to quickly see what courses are offered, so I can see if they are of interest.

-2. As a potential student, I want to see some general "about" text so I can confirm that I am on the correct site for my needs.
+2. As a potential student, I want to see some general "about" text, so I can confirm that I am on the correct site for my needs.

-3. As a potential student, I want to see facts and figures on student satisfaction so I can gauge whether I want to enrol.
+3. As a potential student, I want to see facts and figures on student satisfaction, so I can gauge whether I want to enrol.

-4. As a potential student, I want to be able to contact the college so that I can ask any questions I have.
+4. As a potential student, I want to be able to contact the college, so that I can ask any questions I have.

 [Back to top ⇧](#Hull-College)